A Little Harmless Sex

 “She broke it off?”
 The woman obviously needed some professional help.
 Cynthia Myers had been lucky to get a man like Max.

 Max shoved his hands in his pockets and rocked back on his heels.
-One side of his full, sensuous mouth quirked and a zing of heat blazed through her.
-Her nipples tightened against the lace of her bra.
+One side of his full, sensuous mouth quirked, and a zing of heat blazed through her.
+Her nipples tightened further, and it took every bit of her control to keep from moaning.
 Wet heat flooded her sex.
 Anna crossed her arms over her breasts.
+This was starting to get embarrassing.

 “Yes.
 She said we didn’t suit.”